MYavuzYAGIS/Automotive-Cybersecurity/notes.md

 -> **Payload** is the data that is being transmitted.

 -> **CRC** is 4 octets, CRC stands for `Cyclical Redundancy Check`,  makes sure that the receiver received all the prior bits in the correct order. **NOTE THAT** if a receiving node receives a frame with a bad CRC like short frame, long frame or a fragment of a frame, it **should** drop the frame and don't tell anybody that you dropped it.
 So in the low level ,there is no re-transmission.
+We handle this problem in ethernet with higher level protocols which will come soon down here.

+A Comparison: In a given time of 110 miliseconds, the ethernet can transmit 12.336 bits at 100mbps whereas CAN can transmit only 8 bytes of data.

+wow!

+### MAC Address:

+MAC address is Low-level/pyhsical address of the network.

+- Programmed into hardware devices,
+- 6 bytes loing,each node globally unique.
+- First 3 bytes is a Organizationally Unique Identifier(OUI)
+- **in AutomotiveEthernet, MAC Address = Ethernet Address.**